Bixi81/DWD_weather_data/README.md

 |    71  |         14 |2018101703 |    3 |  7.6 |   85 |eor |  TU  |    Albstadt-~ |EB  |    02928  |          48.2 | 8.98 |   759  |    710390| BW |   01.07~ |31.1~|
 |...|...|...|...|...|...|...|...|...|...|...|...|...|...|...|...|...|...|

+**3.Notes**

+Please note that the resulting data frames are relatively long (approx. between 6 million and 12 million rows, dependent on type of measure).

+Metadata are merged to each row which inflates the size of data frames.
+In case internal memory is an issue, alternative ways of linking metadata and actual weather observations may be required.

+When saved locally, final data frames require between 1.7 and 0.3 gigabyte or 6.2 gigabyte for all selected measures.